fdnd-agency/civicsocialmediatoolbox/retrospect.md

 ### Ask Norman Kerth’s 4 key questions - Karima

+What did we do well, that if we didn’t discuss we might forget?
+- We update each other daily on what we’ve completed for the project and what still needs to be done.
+For example, we distribute the code reviews and decide who will handle which one.

+What did we learn?
+- We’ve tried to implement all the workshops in the project: Component library, the new responsive, container queries, user preferences, rich color palette.

+What should we do differently next time?
+- Set deadlines for tasks and reviewing pull requests

+What still puzzles us?
+- Helping each other when someone is having a problem.

 ### Ask Norman Kerth’s 4 key questions - Abeer
 ### Ask Norman Kerth’s 4 key questions - Yamen